-2 Draft Determination
+2 Final Rule Determination

-2.1 Commission's Draft Determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL, the Commission has made this Draft Determination in relation to the Rule proposed by AEMO.

-The Commission has determined it should make, with some minor amendments, the Proposed Rule by the Rule Proponent.
+In accordance with section 102 of the NEL the Commission has made this Final Determination in relation to the Rule proposed by AEMO.
+In accordance with section 103 of the NEL the Commission has determined to make, with amendments, the Rule proposed by the Rule proponent.7

-The Commission's reasons for making this Draft Determination are set out in section 3.1 below.
+The Commission's reasons for making this Final Determination are set out in section 3.1.

-A draft of the Rule that the Commission proposes to be made is attached to and published with this Draft Determination.
-The Draft Rule is different from AEMO's Proposed Rule.
+The National Electricity Amendment (Application of Dual Marginal Loss Factors) Rule 2010 No 6 is published with this Final Determination.
+The Rule as made commences on 30 June 2011.
+The Rule as Made is different from the Rule proposed by the Rule Proponent.
 Its key features are described in section 3.2.